We offer free, ongoing support to organisations and institutions striving to ensure their aims meet the Period Positive Pledge.

 Have you ever sensed awkwardness or reluctance from others about discussing menstruation at your organisation?

-Do you find that you ‘self-edit’ your own desire to speak up about periods, despite wanting to say more?
+Do you or members of your team find that you ‘self-edit’ your own desire to speak up about periods, despite wanting to say more?

-Are you aware of colleagues who experience issues around menstruation or menopause or have womb-related illnesses?
+Are you aware of colleagues who experience issues around menstruation, contraception, fertility or menopause or have womb-related illnesses?

 Do attendance policies penalise regular patterns of absence?

-If there is period poverty provision, is there a clear procurement process or do you feel ‘stuck’ in a system that favours one brand or product type over all the others?
+If there is period poverty provision, is there a clear procurement process or do you feel ‘stuck’ in a system that favours one brand partnership or product type over others?

 Have you checked whether any provision or messaging reflects inclusive language and practice to support marginalised identities?